Manoui/website/index.md

 Analyzing the fame of a quote is of high interest for example for politicians or brands.
 Indeed, they are seeking to generate a quote that sticks in your head.
 But what makes the fame of a quote ?
 Does it depend on the speaker, on the content, on the length of a quote ?

 Here down you can select some parameters and see their distribution across famous and 'non-famous' quotes.
 Which features do you predict can differentiate famous from non-famous quotes ?

+{% include proportion_features_famous_nonfamous.html %}

 Now let see if you were right :)
+Using logistic regression as supervised learning to try to classify whether a quote will be famous or not, the coefficient contributing the most are displayed here below.

+{% include logistic_regression_coefficients.html %}